 - Host the annual Chesapeake Forest lottery for vacant tracts designated for hunt club access only.
-Vacant tracts are those that existing clubs opted not to continue to lease or land that has recently become available due to acquisitions or right-of-ways being opened. - Progress on the Corker's Creek bridge project (elevated boardwalk and bridge to connect Pocomoke River State Park - Shad Landing to Pocomoke State Forest) - Continue to move forward in the process to establish a trail from the town of Snow Hill to Shad Landing through the Pocomoke State Forest Wildlands - Host the Annual Ultra-Marathon "Algonquin 50K" race on Chesapeake Forest and Pocomoke State Forest. - Host the Fat Tire Bike event with the Eastern Shore IMBA on Chesapeake Forest and Pocomoke State Forest. - Continue to explore additional Resource Based Recreational (RBR) opportunities on the forest.
-This may include hunting, horseback riding; water trails, hiking trails, bird watching opportunities, geocaching, etc.

-- Continue work on active Recreational Trails Grants - Algonquin Cross County Trail Extension - Mattaponi Pond Trails and Camping Project - Pusey Branch Trail Extension and Enhancement Project - Seth Demonstration Forest Trail Enhancement Project - Summerfield Trails - Perform general maintenance on the existing trail system
+Vacant tracts are those that existing clubs opted not to continue to lease or land that has recently become available due to acquisitions or right-of-ways being opened. - Progress on the Corker's Creek bridge project (elevated boardwalk and bridge to connect Pocomoke River State Park - Shad Landing to Pocomoke State Forest) - Continue to move forward in the process to establish a trail from the town of Snow Hill to Shad Landing through the Pocomoke State Forest Wildlands.
+With the successful passage of HB882 in the 2022 Legislative Session, which designated a trail corridor through the Pocomoke Wildlands to establish a new trail, Forest Service staff will be working with the Department of General Services and Engineering and Construction to design the trail specifications during the current AWP cycle.
+Updates pertaining to bidding and construction of the trail will follow in subsequent AWPs. - Host the Annual Ultra-Marathon "Algonquin 50K" race on Chesapeake Forest and Pocomoke State Forest. - Continue to explore additional Resource Based Recreational (RBR) opportunities on the forest.
+This may include hunting, horseback riding; water trails, hiking trails, bird watching opportunities, geocaching, etc. - Continue work on active Recreational Trails Grants - Summerfield Trails - Perform general maintenance on the existing trail system - Begin work on establishing and rehabilitating trails on the newly acquired Bay Club property